2nd Malta-Sicily Cable Link

 June

-A cabinet decision was taken by the Maltese Government to connect the Maltese electrical system to the European electrical grid and delegate this task to InterConnect Malta
+A cabinet decision was taken by the Maltese Government to proceed with the construction of a second Interconnection cable between Malta and Italy and delegate this task to InterConnect Malta

 September